25-YR FIXED RATE

 1. Read through the entire Loan Authorization document, as it sets forth the terms and conditions under which SBA provides the guaranty on your loan.
 It also outlines the servicing actions and loan compliance requirements for the term of your loan.

-2. Review your Commitment Fee Invoice and remit payment as soon as possible.
-Quite a few people get confused about this.
-The commitment fee is essentially a deposit.
-As stated in Section III of your application agreement, “the commitment fee, together with the application deposit, will be used to pay for the closing costs, including, but not limited to, credit reports, title insurance, recording and search fees, Growth Corp legal fees, and all other out-of-pocket costs.
+2. Review your Closing Deposit Invoice and remit payment as soon as possible.
+As stated in Section III of your application agreement, “the closing deposit, together with the application deposit, will be used to pay for the closing costs, including, but not limited to, credit reports, title insurance, recording and search fees, Growth Corp legal fees, and all other out-of-pocket costs.
 Growth Corp will send a statement detailing the costs paid from these funds together with a refund of the balance, if any, after the loan is funded.
 (Please note: the loan cannot proceed with closing until these fees are paid in full.)

 3. Expect a call from the Closing Officer assigned to your project.
 They’ll go over timelines and checklists, plus they’ll explain the closing process in detail.